mutaben/justarandomdev.github.io/_posts/2019-12-28-pseudo-random-number-generators-totp-part1.markdown

 var carRng = CarKeyRNG(seed: 1729)
 var carKeyRng = CarKeyRNG(seed: 1729)

-// Generate a random number by overriding the default RNG with ours Int.random(in: 1...1000, using: &carKeyRng) // 917 Int.random(in: 1...1000, using: &carKeyRng) // 924
+// Generate numbers only on the key side Int.random(in: 1...1000, using: &carKeyRng) // 917
+Int.random(in: 1...1000, using: &carKeyRng) // 924
 Int.random(in: 1...1000, using: &carKeyRng) // 87